CyberFlameGO/svnpython/Doc/library/base64.rst

 interface provides for encoding and decoding to and from file-like objects as well as strings, but only using the Base64 standard alphabet.

-The modern interface, which was introduced in Python 2.4, provides:
+The modern interface provides:

-.. function:: b64encode(s[, altchars])
+.. function:: b64encode(s, altchars=None)

    Encode a string use Base64.